 - Elevated Liver Enzymes – one of the tests done routinely for women with PET is a blood test to look at how well your liver is working.
 Monitoring how these rise or fall is a good indicator of how good or bad things are

 - Low Platelets – platelets are the bit in your blood which forms scabs or clots.
-As long as they are above a reading of 85, you can still have an epidural if you want to
+If they are too low, you may not be able to have an epidural.

 Whatever the cause of your high blood pressure, your medical team will be aiming to keep your blood pressure stable.
 This can be done with a combination of non-medical (lifestyle) changes and some medicines.
 All medicines given during pregnancy have been tried and tested to be safe.